freqtrade/freqtrade/docs/strategy-callbacks.md

                         **kwargs) -> Optional[float]:

         if current_profit < 0.04:
-            return -1 # return a value bigger than the initial stoploss to keep using the initial stoploss
+            return None # return None to keep using the initial stoploss

         # After reaching the desired offset, allow the stoploss to trail by half the profit
         desired_stoploss = current_profit / 2